EvanMPutnam/Unity-Audio-Visualizer/README.md

 Has 4 components in the unity Assets folder.

     1: Main scene in which to run.
-2: Shader for blocks
+    2: Shader for blocks.
-3: Blocks
+    3: Blocks.
-4: AudioViz Script
+    4: AudioViz Script.

 The application works by getting sample data from the audio and then adjusting height of colored blocks to get an audio visualization.